bnb-chain/zkbnb/README.md

 the ZK-rollup node has enough transactions, it aggregates them into a batch and compiles inputs for the proving circuit to compile into a succinct zk-proof.

-## Components

-- **committer**.
-Committer executes transactions and produce consecutive blocks.
-- **monitor**.
-Monitor tracks events on BSC, and translates them into **transactions** on zkBAS.
-- **witness**.
-Witness re-executes the transactions within the block and generates witness materials.
-- **prover**.
-Prover generates cryptographic proof based on the witness materials.
-- **sender**.
-The sender rollups the compressed l2 blocks to L1, and submit proof to verify it.
-- **api server**.
-The api server is the access endpoints for most users, it provides rich data, including digital assets, blocks, transactions, swap info, gas fees.
-- **recovery**.
-A tool to recover the sparse merkle tree in kv-rocks based on the state world in postgresql.

 ## Building from Source